...

 This article explains, clearly and concisely, what has actually changed, why US applicants are facing more scrutiny, and what realistic options remain available.

-What Is the Certificate of Coverage and Why It Matters
+What Is the Certificate of Coverage for Spain Digital Nomad Visa Applicants?

 The US Certificate of Coverage is issued under the 1986 Social Security Agreement between Spain and the United States (Summary).
 It confirms that a US employee temporarily working abroad continues to pay into US Social Security and is exempt from Spanish contributions.